phuntast1c/deep_stwf/README.md

-# Binaural Speech Enhancement
+# Deep Binaural Spatio-Temporal Wiener Filtering

 This repository contains supplementary code for the paper "Imposing Correlation Structures for Deep Binaural Spatio-Temporal Wiener Filtering" by M. Tammen and S. Doclo, IEEE Trans.
 Audio, Speech and Language Processing, vol. 33, pp. 1278-1292, 2025.

 ## Installation

-1. Clone this repository to your local machine.
+1. Clone this repository to your machine.
 2. Make sure Anaconda or Miniconda are available.
 3. Create and activate the conda environment using the provided `environment.yml` file.
 We recommend using Mamba for a faster installation.
     ```bash